 Ingrown toenails start because of improper nail cutting, extremely curved toenails or the skin surrounding your nail is large.
 Trauma that causes toenails to thicken is another cause of ingrown toenails.
 Tight shoes and socks will aggravate ingrown toenails and should be avoided.
 Thick and fungal toenails can also make it easier to get an ingrown toenail.

 If your toe is red, swollen, painful and warm, it is likely that you are dealing with an ingrown toenail.
 Ingrown toenails are the result of bacteria entering into the skin along with the nail.
 This can lead to a bacterial infection and may require the use of a topical or oral antibiotic.
 Always seek the help of a professional when treating an ingrown toenail.
 Avoid cutting the nail further to fix the problem yourself.

 Ingrown toenails should be treated early.
 If you feel you have an ingrown toenail, the following may help in the early stages:

 - Soak your feet in warm salt water

 - Dry the area with a clean towel or gauze

 - Apply an antibiotic cream (eg. Polysporin)

 - Get Professional help (Chiropodist) to assess and treat the infection.

-Proper nail cutting technique is vital to preventing ingrown toenails.
+Proper nail cutting technique is vital in preventing ingrown toenails.
 Toenails should be cut straight across so that you can still see the corners of the nail.
 ‘Rounding’ the nails is not necessary and can lead to ingrown toenails.
-In serious cases, where ingrown toenails occur regularly, a Chiropodist or Podiatrist may recommend a simple procedure to remove the side of your nail to avoid it growing down the side of your toe and preventing future infections.
-This procedure can be done in office at the Mount Joy Foot Clinic & Orthotic Centre.
+In serious cases, where ingrown toenails occur regularly, a Chiropodist or Podiatrist may recommend a simple surgery to remove a small portion of your nail to avoid it growing down the side and preventing future infections.

 What can a Chiropodist do for you?